pingcap/tidb-operator/deploy/aws/README.md

 $ terraform apply
 ```

 It might take 10 minutes or more to finish the process.
 After `terraform apply` is executed successfully, some useful information is printed to the console.
-You can access the `monitor_endpoint` address (printed in outputs) using your web browser to view monitoring metrics.

 A successful deployment will give the output like: